 As the largest theme park in the city, Hong Kong Disneyland is definitely one of the top fun things to do in Hong Kong!
 To date, it features seven (7) themed areas namely Main Street, USA; Fantasyland; Adventureland; Tomorrowland; Grizzly Gulch; Mystic Point; and Toy Story Land.

 If you rather want crazier rides, Hong Kong’s OceanPark is your next best bet!
-It helps to note though that this is an amusement park, animal theme park, marine park and oceanarium all rolled into one — so there is LOTS to do in this place.
+It helps to note though that this is an amusement park, animal theme park, marine park, and oceanarium all rolled into one — so there are LOTS to do in this place.

 Step it up a notch and do a helicopter tour in Hong Kong!
 It’s quite luxurious, I know, but if you’ve got the budget for it or if you want to celebrate a special occasion, then this is a must on your itinerary.

 The Peninsula Hotel currently offers varying packages for helicopter tours in Hong Kong such as the following:

 - 18-minute Group Tour: You will share a 6-seater helicopter with other booked passengers and it will fly over the Victoria Harbour skyline and the beaches or bays at South Hong Kong Island.